Last updated on July 4th, 2021

-In this blog post, i am writing about some notable person, who has helped to shape the evolution of infectious disease and its research.
+In this blog post, I am writing about some notable person, who has helped to shape the evolution of the infectious disease and its research.

 Some of them gave ray of hope in the bio-medical research but others spread the disease like Typhoid and AIDS knowingly to many others.
 All of these are ordinary (or extraordinary) person but not obviously the biological scientist/microbiologist.

 David also known as “bubble boy” was born in 1971 with severe combined immunodeficiency (SCID), and was forced to live in a specially constructed sterile plastic bubble from birth until he died at age 12.
 He had to be isolated from all sources of infectious agents because he lacked both T Cells and B cells.

 He lived in a series of specially designed germ-free “bubbles” for most of his life.
 One such bubble was a self contained, sterile space suit designed for him by NASA.
 At age 12 he received a bone marrow transplant intended to provide him with immune functions.
 In about 5 months, he died because of malignancy caused by the Epstein-Barr virus, which had contaminated the marrow transplant.

 In 1976 a movie was made on this true story “The Boy in the Plastic Bubble”.
 Now, kids with SCID can lead normal lives, if successfully treated by Gene Therapy.

 2. Gaëtan Dugas – Patient Zero of AIDS in North America (“AIDS Mary”)